geeknik/my-awesome-stars/README.md

 ## Go

+- [praetorian-inc/turnt](https://github.com/praetorian-inc/turnt) - A tool designed for smuggling interactive command and control traffic through legitimate TURN servers hosted by reputable providers such as Zoom.
 - [netbirdio/netbird](https://github.com/netbirdio/netbird) - Connect your devices into a secure WireGuard®-based overlay network with SSO, MFA and granular access controls.
 - [musana/fuzzuli](https://github.com/musana/fuzzuli) - fuzzuli is a url fuzzing tool that aims to find critical backup files by creating a dynamic wordlist based on the domain.
 - [coze-dev/coze-loop](https://github.com/coze-dev/coze-loop) - Next-generation AI Agent Optimization Platform: Cozeloop addresses challenges in AI agent development by providing full-lifecycle management capabilities from development, debugging, and evaluation to